DipanwitSen/Digital-Nurture-4.0-DotNetFSE_22052204_Dipanwita_Sen/WEEK_8/LAB_2/Readme.md

 If you already committed a file and then added it to .gitignore, it will still be tracked by Git.
 To stop tracking it:
 git rm --cached filename

+# 🧪 Lab 2: Ignore Unwanted Files Using `.gitignore`

+This lab demonstrates how to use a `.gitignore` file to prevent unwanted files and folders (such as logs, build outputs, and environment variables) from being tracked by Git.

+---